-While in the heart of Paris, this time, Mark came up with the idea to do a Seine River Tour.
+While in the heart of Paris, this time, Mark came up with the idea to do a Seine River Cruise.

 It was pretty warm in Paris while we were there and both the girls were really struggling with walking around the city.
 Both Mark and I were struggling with the ‘How long are we going to walk for?’, ‘I am hot’, ‘Where is the drink?’, Can’t we just go back to the hotel so I can play Minecraft’? being constantly thrown at us as we made our way around!
 For some reason, it can get really warm in the heart of Paris very quickly.
 I find the heat is a different type there and I am not sure why.
 I feel it radiated off the footpath and off the buildings and makes it boiling!
 It still doesn’t make me love it any less, though!

 We had started our day at Notre Dame when we came across the information board about the river cruise.
 The fact that the BATOBUS cruise was a hop on hop off service suited us well.
 BATOBUS stops at 8 locations along the Scene River giving you access to the most popular sights in the heart of Paris.
 The boat stops at The Eiffel Tower, Musee d’Orsay, Saint-Germain-des-Prés, Notre-Dame, Jardin des Plantes/Cité de la Mode et du Design, Hôtel de Ville, The Louvre, Champs-Elysées and Beaugrenelle.
 Would a boat trip be good in Paris with kids

 Batosbus takes in all the sights in the heart of Paris